RESTyard/RESTyard/Docs/HypermediaSchema-Generator-Findings.md

 primary-constructor/positional properties and exclude the compiler-generated `EqualityContract` property.

+**Done:** the syntax predicate now also matches `RecordDeclarationSyntax`; no extractor change was needed — positional properties are ordinary public instance properties, and `EqualityContract` is protected, so the existing accessibility filter excludes it.
+Test: positional + body properties in the POCO, no `EqualityContract`, output compiles.
+Note documented: records cannot derive from the obsolete `HypermediaObject` base class — they implement `IHypermediaObject` directly.

-### GEN-09 — Embedded-collection detection too loose and too tight
+### ✅ GEN-09 — Embedded-collection detection too loose and too tight

 `GetCollectionEmbeddedEntityTarget` (line ~748) accepts **any** generic type whose first type argument is an embedded entity — `Func<IEmbeddedEntity<T>>` or `Dictionary<IEmbeddedEntity<T>, X>` falsely count as